-Without loss of generality, we focus on the uplink\footnote{By assuming channel reciprocity~\cite{larsson14-02a}, the proposed methods directly apply to the downlink, in which $\bH^T$ is the downlink channel matrix.
-Once all of the Gram matrices have been computed, they can be re-used in the downlink for linear (e.g., zero-forcing or minimum-mean square error) precoding.
-See \fref{sec:detandpre} for the details.} of a wideband massive MU-MIMO system with $B$ base-station antennas, $U$ single-antenna user terminals (with $U\ll B$), and~$W$ subcarriers.
-For each active subcarrier $\omega\in\Omega$ with set $\Omega$ containing the indices of the active (data and pilot) subcarriers, we model the received frequency-domain (FD) signal as follows:
+Without loss of generality, we focus on the uplink\footnote{By assuming channel reciprocity~\cite{LETM2014}, our results directly apply to the downlink, in which $\bH^T$ is the downlink channel matrix.
+Once all of the Gram matrices have been computed, they can be re-used in the downlink for linear (e.g., zero-forcing or Wiener filter) precoding.
+See \fref{sec:detandpre} for the details.} of a wideband massive MU-MIMO system with $B$ base-station antennas, $U$ single-antenna UEs (with $U\ll B$), and~$W$ subcarriers.
+For each active subcarrier $\omega\in\Omega$ with $\Omega$ containing the indices of the active (data and pilot) subcarriers, we model the received frequency-domain (FD) signal as follows:

 Here,~$\bHfreq\in\complexset^{B\times U}$ is the FD channel matrix, $\bms_\omega\in\complexset^U$ is the transmit vector, and $\bmn_\omega\in\complexset^B$ models additive noise.
 The FD input-output relation in \fref{eq:inputoutput} is able to model both OFDM and SC-FDMA systems.
 For OFDM systems, the entries of the transmit vector~$\bms_\omega$ are taken from a discrete constellation set $\setO$ (e.g., 16-QAM); in SC-FDMA systems, the constellation points are assigned in the time-domain and the resulting vectors are transformed into the FD to obtain the transmit vectors~$\bms_\omega$.
-See, e.g., \cite{WYWDCS2014}, for more details on SC-FDMA transmission.
+See, e.g., \cite{WYWDCS2014}, for details on SC-FDMA transmission.